Chanel No. 19: Notes

 Chanel No. 19 contains fragrant notes of galbanum, neroli, bergamot, jasmine, rose, lily of the valley, iris, vetiver, sandalwood, leather and musk.
 The galbanum and leather on a musky base makes the scent very difficult to classify.
 Some call it a green floral, others a chypre.
 The different foci of each concentration (eau de cologne, eau de toilette, eau de parfum, parfum/extrait) also make classification difficult.
 The current EdP, for example, has a softer floral character, while the classic parfum and extrait are much darker, leathery chypres.
 Chanel announced the scent "Audacious and assertive.
 Never conventional"..
-During the 1970s and 1980s, Chanel No 19 was advertised with the slogans "The Unexpected Chanel", "The Outspoken Chanel" and "Devastatingly Feminine".
+During the 1970s and 1980s, Chanel No. 19 was advertised with the slogans "The Unexpected Chanel", "The Outspoken Chanel" and "Devastatingly Feminine".

 Number 19 Eau de Parfum is a floral-woody-green fragrance, a white and green floral harmony.
 It is a unique blend of light-heartedness and sophistication, not simply a different concentration, but an olfactory reinterpretation, which is faithful to the spirit and base notes of the original composition.

-Chanel N°19 Poudré
+Chanel No. 19 Poudré

 In 2011 Chanel introduced a flanker to No. 19 called No. 19 Poudré.
 Jacques Polge, Chanel's house perfumer, is credited with creating No. 19 Poudré.
 The Eau de Parfum is described by Chanel as "A bold re-imagining of Coco Chanel's signature scent" and describes it as including neroli, galbanum, jasmine, iris, white musk, vetiver, and tonka bean.

 In No. 19 Poudré, the sharp galbanum and aldehydes of the original are dialed back, and sweeter neroli and iris take their place.
 The iris is described as lush and fruity, and despite the fragrance's name, less powdery than the iris in No. 19.
 Chanel No. 19 Poudré comes in 50mL and 100mL Eau de Parfum, as well as Eau de Toilette, deodorant, bath gel and body lotion.